-XII.
-NOI SE.
-Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes Discussio f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes a/b.
-The project would result in a temporary increase in noise levels during grading and construction of the proposed left-turn lane.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XII.
+NO SE.
+Would the project result in: · · a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? $\boxtimes$ b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$ Disquest f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$

+- a/b.
+The project would result in a temporary increase in noise levels during grading and construction of the proposed winery buildings and access road improvements.
 Construction activities would be limited to daylight hours using properly muffled vehicles.
 Noise generated during this time is not anticipated to be significant.
 As such, the project would not result in potentially significant temporary construction noise impacts or operational impacts.
-Because the nearest residence to the project site is approximately 500 feet to the southwest of the existing winery structures and operations, there is a low potential for impacts related to construction noise to result in a significant impact.
+Because the nearest residence to the project site is approximately 1,350 feet to the southeast of the subject site, there is a low potential for impacts related to construction noise to result in a significant impact.
 Further, construction activities would occur during the period of 7am-7pm on weekdays, during normal hours of human activity.
 All construction activities would be conducted in compliance with the Napa County Noise Ordinance (Napa County Code Chapter 8.16).
 The proposed project would not result in long-term significant construction noise impacts.
 Conditions of approval would require construction activities to be limited to daylight hours, vehicles to be muffled, and backup alarms adjusted to the lowest allowable levels.
-Impacts would be less than significant. c/d.
+Impacts would be less than significant. - c/d.
 Noise from winery operations is generally limited and intermittent, meaning the sound level can vary over the course of the year, depending on the activities at the winery.
 The primary noise-generating activities are equipment associated with wineries include refrigeration equipment, bottling equipment, barrel washing, de-stemmer and press activities occurring during the harvest crush season, and delivery and delivery trucks and other vehicles.
 Community noise is commonly described in terms of the "ambient" noise level which is defined as the all-encompassing noise level associated with a given noise environment.
-The Napa County General Plan EIR indicates the average, or equivalent, sound level (L{eq}) for winery activities is 51dBA in the morning and 41dBA in the afternoon.
+The Napa County General Plan EIR indicates the average, or equivalent, sound level (Leq) for winery activities is 51dBA in the morning and 41dBA in the afternoon.
 Audibility of a new noise source and/or increase in noise levels within recognized acceptable limits are not usually considered to be significant noise impacts, but these concerns should be addressed and considered in the planning and environmental review processes.